-Irex Contracting Group’s history can be traced to the early years of the twentieth century when the Armstrong Cork Company started installing its cork insulation products in cold storage facilities.
+The Irex Contracting Group’s history can be traced to the early years of the twentieth century when the Armstrong Cork Company started installing its cork insulation products in cold storage facilities.

 During the 1920s and 1930s, Armstrong built this operation into a national insulation contracting business through the acquisition of a number of local insulation contracting companies.
 In the process, Armstrong extended its range of contracting capabilities to include medium- and high-temperature insulation products for commercial and industrial applications.

 After World War II, Armstrong’s profit results for contracting were disappointing.
 To address this problem, in 1958, Armstrong created a new wholly-owned subsidiary called Armstrong Contracting and Supply Corporation.
-The primary purpose of this new Armstrong subsidiary was to separate the insulation contracting operations from the rest of Armstrong’s business so that the contracting operations could operate as an independent contracting company.
+The primary purpose of this new Armstrong subsidiary was to separate Armstrong’s insulation contracting operations from the rest of its business so that the contracting operations could operate as an independent contracting company.
 This action proved successful, and the principles of increased specialization, decentralization and local management empowerment became ingrained in the company’s culture.

 Irex Corporation (then known as North Lime Corporation) was formed in 1969 for the purpose of bringing about this transaction.
 With monies raised from a stock sale to 31 individuals, the majority of whom were existing or retired ACandS employees, Irex acquired all of the outstanding capital stock of ACandS from Armstrong on July 31, 1969.
-In 1970, Irex offered all salaried employees the opportunity to purchase shares in the new company in a stock offering registered with the U.S. Securities and Exchange Commission.
+In 1970, Irex offered all of its employees the opportunity to purchase shares in the new company in a stock offering registered with the U.S. Securities and Exchange Commission.

 In late 1992, Irex engaged in a stock recapitalization.
 The primary purpose was to enable common shareholders with differing investment objectives the opportunity to exchange a portion of their common stock for preferred stock with a fixed dividend yield and redemption rights.
-The effect was a substantial increase in the percentage of common stock owned by current employees, both directly and through the Irex Employee Stock Ownership and Irex Savings Incentive Plans.
-This afforded current employees an investment opportunity similar to the one made available to the previous generation of employees through the 1969 and 1970 transactions.
+The effect was a substantial increase in the percentage of common stock owned by active employees, both directly and through the Irex Employee Stock Ownership and Irex Savings Incentive Plans.
+This afforded active employees an investment opportunity similar to the one made available to the previous generation of employees through the 1969 and 1970 transactions.
 Notable jobs during this period included the Berwick and Limerick nuclear power facilities, the Russian and Canadian Embassies in Washington, DC, the Trump Taj Mahal Casino, the Portland, Jacksonville and Baltimore stadiums, and the Husky Upgrader in Edmonton.